Claire Eliane Le Pichon, Ph.D.

 Unit on the Development of Neurodegeneration

-The launching point for our research centers around dual leucine zipper kinase (DLK; MAP3K12), a critical regulator of the neuronal stress response to axon injury.
+One lab focus is on mechanisms of stress-response pathways in neurons, such as the evolutionarily conserved axon-damage signaling pathway under the control of DLK (dual leucine zipper kinase; MAP3K12).
+This kinase is a critical regulator of the neuronal stress response to axon injury.
 Although the DLK stress response has been more extensively studied in the context of acute physical injury such as nerve crush or transection, we have found that it also plays an important role in mouse models of neurodegenerative disease (Le Pichon et al., 2017).
-We are interested in better understanding (1) the mechanisms activating DLK signaling, (2) how and where this pathway intersects with other pathways of cellular stress, and (3) factors downstream of DLK signaling that influence the final outcome for the cell, for example neuronal death versus survival or regeneration.
-In a broader sense, this research will hopefully lead to addressing questions such as selective neuronal vulnerability in neurodegenerative disease, intercellular communication in disease pathogenesis, and disease progression and spreading.
+We are interested in better understanding the mechanisms activating DLK signaling, how this pathway intersects with other pathways of cellular stress, and factors downstream of DLK signaling that influence the final outcome for the cell, for example neuronal death versus survival or regeneration.
+Another central theme in the lab is to understand fundamental differences between vulnerable and resilient populations of neurons in models of acute traumatic injury and in chronic disease.

 Dr. Claire Le Pichon earned her B.A. degree from Cambridge University, U.K. and her Ph.D. in Biological Sciences from Columbia University in 2007 in the laboratory of Dr. Stuart Firestein, where her interest in neurodegenerative disease began while studying the function of the cellular prion protein PrPC.
-After her Ph.D., Dr. Le Pichon joined the Translational Neuroscience group at Genentech, where she worked on preclinical drug development for multiple neurodegenerative disease pipeline targets, using mouse models of disease.
-She was recruited as an Investigator to the NICHD in 2016.
-Her laboratory employs a multidisciplinary approach including mouse genetics, wide-scale imaging of whole brain tissue, next generation sequencing, and animal behavior to investigate the early events underlying the onset and progression of neurodegenerative disease.
+After her PhD, Dr. Le Pichon joined the Translational Neuroscience group at Genentech, where she worked on preclinical drug development for neurodegenerative disease pipeline targets, using mouse models of disease.
+She was invited as an Investigator to the NICHD in 2016.
+Her laboratory employs a multidisciplinary approach including mouse genetics, wide-scale imaging of whole cleared tissues, single cell sequencing, and iPSC-derived neurons to investigate the early events underlying the onset and progression of neurodegenerative disease.